The Best Summer Olympic Games Country per capita

 The most summer olympic medals per capita in small countries (1896-2016): # Country Medal points ------------------------------------- 1.
 Bahamas 295 284 2.
 Jamaica 184 158 3.
 New Zealand 175 443 4.
 Grenada 134 172 5.
 Estonia 96 071 6.
 Trinidad and Tobaco 88 989 7.
 Iceland 78 832 8.
 Bermuda 78 095 9.
 Slovenia 75 402 10.
 Mongolia 68 031 ...
 Data updated: 2019-09-22

 Alright, let's face it.
-This was bad news for Finland.
+This was bad news.
 The only option left is to annex Bahamas and its medals.
-Let's send out our hornets!
+Send out the hornets!

 Medals of some countries have been included in some other countries: